bilalamjad-devops/terraform-aws-import-modules-vpc-ec2-s3/README.md

 Instead of recreating resources, Terraform now manages the existing infrastructure through its state file.

 This workflow is commonly used when organizations adopt Terraform after their cloud environment is already running.

-In the next project, we'll continue building on this foundation by provisioning new infrastructure directly with Terraform modules and exploring more advanced AWS architectures.